fabian-thomas/nix-flake-upgrade/README.md

 - Supports NixOS (`--os`) and Home Manager (`--home`) configs.
 - Integrated Git workflow (`--push`) for pulling, rebasing, and pushing changes.
 - NixOS module for scheduled upgrades similar to `system.autoUpgrade`.
+- Commit only when NixOS configuration changed (`--os-only-when-changed`).

 ## Usage